Japanese withholding tax and tax return for foreign directors of foreign-affiliated companies.

 A resident (non-permanent resident) is taxed in Japan, basically, on domestic source income (Article 7, Paragraph 1, Item 2 of the Income Tax Act).

-However, the situation is different when the director gets paid by the overseas parent company.
-The salary paid to Mr. A is based on the contract with the parent company; it is not based on a director of a Japanese corporation.
-So getting back to the basics, only the portion corresponding to the period of service in Japan is considered domestic source income, subject to taxation in Japan.
+The salary paid to Mr. A would be paid as an employee or a a director of a foreign corporation.
+So getting back to the basics, only the portion corresponding to the period of service in Japan is considered domestic source income.

 Non-permanent resident > Overseas parent company pays>Withholding tax